gwilbur/aprilandgreg.us/_pages/schedule.md

 {: .text-center}

 Such a special night can't end so early!
-Keep the party going well into the night at the Galaxy Disco.
+Keep the party going well into the night at the Galaxy Discotheque.
 {: .text-center}